paddor/cztop/README.md

   * but they were in a very bad state (much better now, of course)
 * [Asmod4n/ruby-ffi-czmq](https://github.com/Asmod4n/ruby-ffi-czmq)
   * outdated
-  * "abomination" according its author
+  * according to its author, it's an "abomination"
 * [methodmissing/rbczmq](https://github.com/methodmissing/rbczmq)
   * no JRuby support (see methodmissing/rbczmq#48)
   * no support for security features (see methodmissing/rbczmq#28)